-For communication studies, the implications of this research seem clear: a multimodal approach uncovers phenomena not seen otherwise.
-The concept of a hyperphrase, as a group of multimodal features in trading relationships, is particularly interesting from an instrumental viewpoint-how to pick up these interacting features?
-We focus on floor management: who is dominant, how are turns at speaking managed, what are the ways in which someone seizes a turn, and how does the alpha participant maintain control, etc.?, as well as the formation of coalitions, cleavages and coups, etc.
+For communication studies, the implications of this research seem clear: a multimodal approach uncovers phenomena not otherwise observable.
+The concept of a hyperphrase, as a group of multimodal features in trading relationships, is particularly interesting from an instrumental viewpoint-you want to pick up these interacting features if you can.
+We focus currently on floor management: who is dominant, how are turns at speaking managed, what are the ways in which someone seizes a turn, and how does the alpha participant maintain control, etc.?, but the range can be broadened to include other aspects of meeting dynamics-the formation of coalitions, cleavages, and coups, etc.

 The psycholinguistic interest in these meetings lies in the apparent synchronizing of states of joint inhabitance that the turn taking process engages.
-However, we see a different mode of turn taking in Officer C's case, in which her procedure was not the synchronization of, but rather waiting for momentary lapses of joint inhabitance.
+However, we see a different mode of turn taking in Officer C's case, in which her procedure was not the synchronization but rather exploitation of momentary lapses of joint inhabitance.
 While a single example cannot rule out individual style as the source of a pattern, it is the case that C's social isolation, as the sole female participant, is also a possible factor.
-While common ground (Clark 1996) seems indisputable in a general sense (the officers all knew, for example, they were in the US Air Force, were at AFIT, were taking part in a training exercise, had before them an alien object-in fact, assumed all the high frequency topics seen in Fig. 8), C jumped in precisely when she sensed a lapse in the common ground-F had just given up his turn, E was drifting into the ether, no one else was starting to speak, etc. It is therefore worth considering that common ground has two orientations: a general one, which, as Clark emphasized, is a precondition for all communication; and a local one, which is not a precondition but a product of the interaction, and is not a given in the conversation but is constantly unfolding.
-From this viewpoint, by interjecting, C created a new common ground.
+Ever since Herbert Clark's pioneering studies of common ground (Clark 1996), it has been an assumption that for communication to take place at normal speeds and feasible resource allocations speaker and hearer need to establish a common ground, which then need not be further communicated.
+While common ground seems indisputable in a general sense (the officers all knew, for example, they were in the US Air Force, were at AFIT, were taking part in a training exercise, had before them an alien object-in fact, assumed all the high frequency topics seen in Fig. 8), C jumped in precisely when she sensed a lapse in the local common ground-F had given up his turn, E was drifting, no one else was starting to speak, etc. It is therefore worth considering that common ground has two orientations: a general one, which is, as Clark rightly emphasized, a precondition for all communication; and a local one, which is not a precondition but is a product of the interaction and is not a given in the conversation but is constantly unfolding.
+From this viewpoint, C, by interjecting, created a new common ground.
 With the general-local common ground distinction, we can track the dynamics of the interaction.

-From a psycholinguistic and social psychology viewpoint, the management of turn taking, floor control, and speaker dominance (even if not speaking) are crucial variables, and the prospect of instrumentally recording clues to these kinds of things has been the basis for valuable interdisciplinary work between psycholinguists and engineers (cf. Chen et al 2006).
-These descriptive features are the 'reality' of the meeting to which instrumental recording methods need to make reference.
-The automatic or semi-automatic monitoring of meetings needs to be related to the actual events taking place in the meeting at the social level, and our coding is designed to provide an analytic description of these events.
+From a psycholinguistic and social psychology viewpoint, the management of turn taking, floor control, and speaker dominance (even if not speaking) are crucial variables, and the prospect of instrumentally recording clues to these kinds of things could be the basis for valuable interdisciplinary work.
+These descriptive features are the reality of the meeting to which instrumental recording methods need to make reference.
+The automatic or semi-automatic monitoring of meetings needs to be related to the actual events taking place in the meeting at the human, social level, and our coding is designed to provide an analytic description of these events.
 The coding emphasizes the multimodal character of the meeting, attending equally to speech, nonverbal behavior and the use of space, and the aim of the collaboration is to test which (if any) recoverable audio and video features provide clues to such events, thus warranting human inspection.